YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 ### Variations
 * Immutable Beacon address - To save gas, the beacon address can be made immutable in the proxy contract.
 The implementation contract would still be settable by updating it on the beacon.
 * [Storageless Upgradeable Beacon Proxy](https://forum.openzeppelin.com/t/a-more-gas-efficient-upgradeable-proxy-by-not-using-storage/4111) - In this pattern, the beacon contract does not store the implementation contract address in storage, but instead stores it in code.
-The proxy contract loads it from the proxy directly via `EXTCODECOPY`.
+The proxy contract loads it from the beacon directly via `EXTCODECOPY`.

 ### Further reading
 * [How to create a Beacon Proxy](https://medium.com/coinmonks/how-to-create-a-beacon-proxy-3d55335f7353)